Cincinnati, Indiana

-Cincinnati is an unincorporated community in Center Township, Greene County, Indiana.
+Cincinnati, nicknamed Little Cincinnati, is an unincorporated area located in the Center Township of Greene County, Indiana, United States.

 History

 A post office was established at Cincinnati in 1874, and remained in operation until it was discontinued in 1934.
 According to tradition, the community was named when a visitor told the innkeeper that the surrounding hills and whiskey made him recall his home in Cincinnati, Ohio.